-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 185, the national coverage determination governing screening Pap smears and pelvic examinations for early detection of cervical or vaginal cancer, with an effective date of March 7, 2026.
-Here's what billing teams need to do now.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 185 governing screening Pap smears and pelvic examinations for cervical and vaginal cancer detection, with an effective date of March 7, 2026.
+Here's what your billing team needs to know.

 Quick-Reference Table